Igglybuff/awesome-piracy/Readme.md

 - [Vimm's Lair](https://vimm.net/?p=vault) :star2: Large collection of ROMs.
 - [ROM/ISO sites](http://emulation.gametechwiki.com/index.php/ROM_%26_ISO_sites) Wiki page from gametechwiki.com with more links.
 - [Romulation.org](https://www.romulation.org/) A collection of ~28,000 console game ROMs.
-- [The Eye ROMs](http://the-eye.eu/public/rom/) Open directory of ROMs from The Eye
 - [myabandonware](https://www.myabandonware.com/) More than 14000 old games to download for free!
 - [Old Games Finder](http://www.oldgamesfinder.com/) Old Games Finder is an automated old game search engine. (avoid ISO Zone links, as that site is dead)
 - [The ROM Depot](https://theromdepot.com/roms/) About 3TB of ROMs.
 You may need a VPN.